 Football is a game that unites millions of hearts around the world.
 But even the most dedicated fans sometimes get lost in the rules of this game.
-One of those rules is offside.
+One such rule is offside.
 You’ve probably heard commentators shout: “Offside!”, but what does it actually mean?

 What is offside in football?